C. V. Raman Global University: Academics

-The college offers four-year undergraduate B.Tech degree programs and two-year postgraduate degree M.Tech programs.
-It also offers a three-year postgraduate degree program in Master of Computer Applications, two-year master's degree in MBA and three-year B.Tech degree for diploma holders under lateral entry scheme with the approval of All India Council for Technical Education (AICTE) and affiliated under Biju Patnaik University of Technology.
-It also offers a three-year Diploma in Engineering in various disciplines under Orissa State Council of Technical Education and Vocational Training.
+The university offers four-year undergraduate B.Tech degree programs and two-year postgraduate degree M.Tech programmes.
+It also offers a three-year postgraduate degree program in Master of Computer Applications, two-year master's degree in MBA and three-year B.Tech degree for diploma holders under lateral entry scheme with the approval of All India Council for Technical Education (AICTE).
+It also offers a three-year Diploma in Engineering in various disciplines under Odisha State Council of Technical Education and Vocational Training.

 Rankings

-C. V. Raman College of Engineering, Bhubaneshwar was ranked 96th among engineering colleges by the National Institutional Ranking Framework (NIRF) in 2024 and in the 151-200 band overall.
+C. V. Raman Global University, Bhubaneshwar was ranked 96th among engineering colleges by the National Institutional Ranking Framework (NIRF) in 2024 and in the 151-200 band overall.